Skip to main content Skip to navigation

 Public Health

-In this area student pharmacists present health and wellness information, participate in community service that is directly related to support public wellness using strategies that respect individual patient needs, including culture and educational level.
+In this area student pharmacists present health and wellness information and participate in community service that is directly related to support public wellness using strategies that respect individual patient needs, including culture and educational level.
 These activities may include assessing, advising and monitoring individual patient’s health or monitoring disease progression.
 Students advocate for patients by suggesting appropriate therapy as appropriate with other members of or aspects within the health care system.
 (Associated Student Learning Outcomes: 3B, 3C, 3D, 3E, 3F, 4A, 4C, 4D)

 • Students interacting directly with members of the community to positively impact wellness by providing health information or related service.